abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![The `New Repository` creation form in GitHub.](media/new-devops-github-lab02-5.png "New Repository Creation Form")

-   > **Note**: If you observe any repository existing with the same name, please make sure you delete the Repo and create a new one.
+   > **Note:** If you observe any repository existing with the same name, please make sure you delete the Repo and create a new one.
 Please follow the steps given below.
 Else, skip to step 6.

       i.
 In the upper-right corner, expand the user **drop-down menu** **(1)** and select **Your repositories** **(2)**.